dxn7335/hometap-webservice/README.md

 ## Next steps
-- An actual front end can be created to run in tandem with this Node API so that more legitimate real-time testing can be done.
+- An actual front end can be created to run in tandem with this Node API so that more actual use-case, real-time testing can be done.
 - Swagger documentation on the API calls